 Tips and tricks that will help your toddler learn how to get dressed alone:

-• Establish a routine.
-To start, it may include a bath, getting dry, putting on pajamas, and having dinner.
+- Establish a routine.
+It may include a bath, getting dry, putting on pajamas, and having dinner.

-• Make it fun!
-You can invent a song for getting dressed or simply playing a special one.
+- Make it fun!
+You can come up with a song for getting dressed or simply playing a special one.
 You can also count to see how long it takes him to get dressed, many children love to race against the clock.